bporcelli/articles/_posts/2018-01-09-building-your-own-genericons.md

 When building this website, I ran into an issue: [Genericons][1], the font used to render the social logos in the sidebar, does not include an UpWork logo!

-![Sidebar with UpWork logo missing.][2]

-To get the sidebar rendering properly, I needed to build my own version of Genericons with an UpWork logo.
-Just in case you find yourself in a similar situation, I've described the process below.
+I wanted to include a link to my [UpWork profile][2], so I set out to add an UpWork logo to Genericons.
+This post documents that process.

 ## Getting Started

 In this post, I demonstrate how to build a custom version of the Genericons icon font with [Genericons Grunt][3].
 The process involves installing some dependencies, cloning a git repo, and running a couple of commands.
 Let's get started!

 ## Step 1: Install ttfautohint and fontforge